AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_object.rst

 report as well because the object code of Test_Inc0 also contains inlined code coming from the other unit.

-For generic units, |gcp| aggregates information for all the instances on the common generic source, so each line annotation is sort of a super synthesis of the coverage achieved for all the instructions attached to this line through all the generic instances.
+For generic units, information for all the instances is aggregated on the generic source, so each line annotation is a super synthesis of the coverage achieved for all the instructions attached to this line through all the instances.

 Let us consider the generic Ada unit below to illustrate: